w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 ## Zero-knowledge Rollups

-Zero-knowledge rollups (often referred to as ZK rollups) are a non-interactive method that utilizes zero-knowledge proofs to compute the validity of a particular set of state changes.
+Zero-knowledge rollups (often called ZK rollups) are a non-interactive method that utilizes zero-knowledge proofs to compute the validity of a particular set of state changes.
 Whereas optimistic rollups relied on fraud proofs, ZK rollups rely on cryptographic validation in the form of ZK proofs.

-Zero-knowledge rollups are significantly faster in terms of finalization, as the cryptographic validity proof handles the nuance of ensuring a rollup is valid or not.
-However, they ZK rollups often suffer from performance due to their complexity, and are hard to integrate in resource constrained environments.
-Because Turing-completeness is also difficult to achieve due to this computational overhead, their ability to be generalized is reduced.
-However, they have an extremely promising future in solving some of the problems of optimistic rollups, and addressing secure scalability as a whole.
+Zero-knowledge rollups are significantly faster in finalization, as the cryptographic validity proof handles the nuance of ensuring a rollup is valid.
+However, the ZK rollups often suffer from performance due to their complexity and are hard to integrate into resource-constrained environments.
+Because Turing completeness is also difficult to achieve due to this computational overhead, their ability to be generalized (in terms of blockspace) is reduced.
+However, they have an extremely promising future in solving some of the problems of optimistic rollups and addressing secure scalability.

 **Pros:**